writememe/blog.danielteycheney.com/content/posts/exploring-nornir-part-two.md

 ```

 This allows us to determine the high level information, without having to interpret the entire log file.
 If we are interested
-in the the failures, we can simply use a `grep` to find the failures using a command similar to below:
+in the failures, we can simply use a `grep` to find the failures using a command similar to below:

 ```
 (venv) ➜  day-one-net-toolkit git:(master) ✗ grep "FAILURE : " logs/DISCOVERY-LOG-2019-08-03-12-16-12.txt